ABOUT

 When considering a change to your landscape, some questions may emerge.
 It is important to address your fears and obstacles - Will it look too messy?
 What will the neighbors think?
 Will the bees sting?
 Will this create a lot more work?
 Can I afford this?
 Does this need to happen all at once or can it go in stages?
 These are all valid concerns.
 Colorgarden will help you create a path through new ideas and possibilities.
 Open communication is a priority.
 It is a process.
 Change doesn't happen overnight.
 It can take several years for plants to become established.
 We are excited to travel that path along with you.

-my services.
+our services.

 consultation